gpeipman/RazorClassLibraryDemo/README.md

 # Razor Class Library with MVC

-This solution demonstrates how to use Razor Class Library (RCL) the regular ASP.NET Core MVC way.
+This solution demonstrates how to use Razor Class Library (RCL) from within ASP.NET Core MVC 3.1 project.